dotnet/docs-maui/docs/platform-integration/essentials-getting-started.md

 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

+TODO: This was part of the original /essentials/ folder.
+I'm not yet sure what config there will be.
+It seems this article was required for Android config.
+We'll have to see what is required for "Init" since essentials is now gone and the code base is just directly integrated into .net maui.

 # Get started with .NET MAUI Essentials

 .NET Multi-platform App UI (.NET MAUI) Essentials provides a single cross-platform API that works with any iOS, Android, or Windows application.
 Essentials is accessed from cross-platform friendly code that is ignorant of the platform it's run on.
 Some APIs do require platform-specific configure or setup, but that's the exception rather than the rule.
 For more information about platform and operating system support, see [.NET MAUI supported platforms](../../supported-platforms.md).